 When to see a doctor

 Cancer.
-If cancer cells block lymphatic vessels, lymphedema may result.
+If cancer cells block lymph vessels, lymphedema may result.
 For instance, a tumor growing near a lymph node or lymph vessel could enlarge enough to block the flow of the lymph fluid.

-Factors that may increase your risk of developing lymphedema after cancer, from cancer treatment or from other secondary causes include:
+Factors that may increase the risk of developing lymphedema include:

 Excess weight or obesity

 Skin infections (cellulitis).
 The trapped fluid provides fertile ground for germs, and the smallest injury to the arm or leg can be an entry point for infection.
 Affected skin appears swollen and red and is typically painful and warm to the touch.
 Your doctor may prescribe antibiotics to keep on hand so that you can start taking them immediately.

 Sepsis.
 Untreated cellulitis can spread into the bloodstream and trigger sepsis — a potentially life-threatening condition that occurs when the body's response to an infection damages its own tissues.
 Sepsis requires emergency medical treatment.

 Leakage through the skin.
 With severe swelling, the lymph fluid can drain through small breaks in the skin or cause blistering.